 Why Visit Salzburg?

-Salzburg enchants as Austria's baroque jewel where Mozart's birthplace preserves musical genius heritage, Hohensalzburg Fortress crowns hilltops with Europe's largest preserved medieval castle, and Sound of Music filming locations attract pilgrims to Alpine meadows where Julie Andrews twirled singing.
-This UNESCO-listed city (pop.
-155,000) nestled in Alps foothills along Salzach River balances high culture with tourist kitsch—Salzburg Festival (July-August) attracts opera elite, yet bus tours chase 'Do-Re-Mi' locations daily.
+Salzburg enchants as Austria's baroque jewel where Mozart's birthplace meticulously preserves musical genius heritage in the yellow townhouse where Wolfgang Amadeus first entered the world 1756, imposing Hohensalzburg Fortress crowns hilltops with Europe's largest fully preserved medieval castle offering sweeping Alpine panoramas, and iconic Sound of Music filming locations attract devoted pilgrims to verdant Alpine meadows where Julie Andrews famously twirled singing 'The Hills Are Alive'—though Austrians largely remain indifferent to the American film phenomenon.
+This remarkably compact UNESCO-listed city (pop.
+155,000) nestled beautifully in Alps foothills along the swift-flowing Salzach River masterfully balances elite high culture with unabashed tourist kitsch—the prestigious Salzburg Festival (July-August) attracts international opera and classical music elite with tickets costing $32–$378 yet simultaneously Sound of Music bus tours chase 'Do-Re-Mi' filming locations daily carrying American fans singing enthusiastically.

 What to Do